The-Chaos-Consortium/chaos-and-conquest/docs/equipment.md

 ***Ammo*** is an abstract item representing the ammunition a PC brought with them for their weapon.
 Players do not keep track of individual arrows or bullets, but must ***roll a d6 at the end of combat*** in which their PC used a ranged weapon.
 On a ***result of 1***, they only have enough ammunition left for ***one shot*** after which the Ammo is removed from their inventory.
 ## Light
 To light the way during the night or in dark places below the earth PCs need a light source.
 Each light source comes with a number of Light Points (LP) which determine how bright the light is.
 - Torch - Burns for 6 turns (1 hour), 5 LP.
+Is more vulnerable to wind and rain, but can be used to light things.
 - Lantern - Burns for 24 turns (4 hours) but requires a separate flask of oil, 2 LP.
+Cannot be used to easily light things, but is more resilient to wind and rain.

 Tallying up the LP a party has determines the party’s light level:
 - Bright - LP equal to or greater than the number of party members.
 The party has advantage on surprise, but cannot surprise their enemies.